Tanner3644/the-hockey-game/README.md

 * Monthly layout following the timeline of the NHL off-season, pre-season, regular season and playoffs
 * Color coded card layout regions included on the board for quick setup
-* Score matrix included on baord to quickly calculate score based off of team overall and dice roll
+* Score matrix included on board to quickly calculate score based off of team overall and dice roll

 ### Player Cards